 NewYork-Presbyterian Hospital was established in 1997 by the merger of The New York Hospital and The Presbyterian Hospital, combining two world-class academic healthcare institutions with long and distinguished histories.
 The New York Hospital, the oldest hospital in New York City, and the second oldest hospital in the country, was founded in 1771 by a Royal Charter granted by King George III of England.
 The Presbyterian Hospital was founded in 1869 by James Lenox, a prominent New Yorker devoted to public and private philanthropy.
 As a merged institution, NewYork-Presbyterian Hospital continues a tradition of providing high-quality, comprehensive and patient-centered care.
-Ranked seventh on the most recent U.S. News & World Report's Guide to "America's Best Hospitals", NewYork-Presbyterian Hospital is recognized as one of the foremost university hospitals in the world and is the top-ranked hospital in New York State.
+Ranked sixth on the most recent U.S. News & World Report’s Guide to “America’s Best Hospitals”, NewYork-Presbyterian Hospital is recognized as one of the foremost academic medical centers in the world and is the top-ranked hospital in New York State.

 NewYork-Presbyterian Hospital has several specialty areas of excellence which provide clinical care and research benefiting not only the residents of the New York City metropolitan region, but patients from other parts of the country and around the world.
 Among them are: AIDS care, behavioral health, burn center, cancer care, cardiac care, children’s health, digestive diseases, geriatric care, neurological care, transplant medicine and women’s health.
 The Hospital’s faculty combine active clinical practice with pioneering research, which means that future health professionals receive the finest education available, and patients are offered up-to-date medical expertise.